Cape May, New Jersey

-As of the 2020 United States census, the city's year-round population was 2,768, a decrease of 839 (−23.3%) from the 2010 census count of 3,607, which in turn reflected a decline of 427 (−10.6%) from the 4,034 counted in the 2000 census.
+As of the 2020 United States census, the city's resident population was 2,768, a decrease of 839 (−23.3%) from the 2010 census count of 3,607, which in turn reflected a decline of 427 (−10.6%) from the 4,034 counted in the 2000 census.
 In the summer, Cape May's population is expanded by as many as 40,000 to 50,000 visitors.
 The entire city of Cape May is designated the Cape May Historic District, a National Historic Landmark due to its concentration of Victorian architecture.

-Cape May was recognized as one of the top 10 beaches in the United States by the Travel Channel.
+In 2008, Cape May was recognized as one of the top 10 beaches in the United States by the Travel Channel.
 It is part of the South Jersey region of the state.

 History

 17th and 18th centuries

-The area was originally settled by the Kechemeche Native American tribe, who were part of the Lenape tribe.
-The Kechemeche first encountered European colonialists around 1600.
-The city was named for the Dutch captain Cornelius Jacobsen Mey, who explored and charted the area between 1611–1614 and established a claim for the province of New Netherland.
+The area that is now Cape May was originally inhabited by the Kechemeche Native American tribe, a subgroup of the Lenape people.
+The Kechemeche first encountered Europeans around 1600.
+The city takes its name from the Dutch captain Cornelius Jacobsen Mey, who charted the coast between 1611 and 1614 and claimed it for the province of New Netherland.
 It was later settled by New Englanders from the New Haven Colony.

 Cape May began hosting vacationers from Philadelphia in the mid-18th century and is recognized as the country's oldest seaside resort.

 19th century

 Following the construction of Congress Hall in 1816, Cape May became increasingly popular in the 19th century and was considered one of the finest resorts in America by the 20th century.

 What is now Cape May was formed as the borough of Cape Island by the New Jersey Legislature on March 8, 1848, from portions of Lower Township.
 It was reincorporated as Cape Island City on March 10, 1851, and was renamed Cape May City on March 9, 1869.

-Tourism to the city was boosted in 1963 with the opening of the Tuckahoe and Cape May Railroad.
+Tourism to the city was boosted in 1863 with the opening of the Tuckahoe and Cape May Railroad.

 The city suffered devastating fires in 1869 and 1878.
 In the early hours of August 31, 1869, a fire broke out in the Japanese store on Washington Street.
 The fire destroyed the post office and at least thirty-five other buildings.
 Press reports at the time did not mention any deaths.
 In 1878, a five-day-long fire destroyed 30 blocks of the town center.
 Replacement homes were almost uniformly of Victorian style, and more recent protectionist efforts have left Cape May with many famously well-maintained Victorian houses—the second largest collection of such homes in the nation after San Francisco.